iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 The primary focus of most work on model misspecification in the SBI literature, and of this post, is the first case: detecting and mitigating simulator-related misspecification.
-In the remainder of this post, we provide an overview of these approaches.
+The remainder of this post provides an overview of these approaches.

 ## Mitigating Model Misspecification in SBI